-Visitors are always welcome at the Indiana University School of Library and Information Science.
-The administrative offices are open throughout the year from 8 a.m. to 5 p.m., Monday through Friday.
+Visitors are always welcome at Indiana University and the School of Library and Information Science.
+The administrative offices are open throughout the year from 8 a.m. to 12 noon and 1 p.m. to 5 p.m., Monday through Friday.
+Special appointments for other times may be arranged in advance.

-If you wish to receive an application form for admission to one of the programs listed below, please complete the form below and return it to the School of Library and Information Science, Indiana University, Main Library 011, 1320 E. Tenth Street, Bloomington, IN 47405-3907.
+If you wish to receive an application form for admission to one of the programs listed below, please complete the form below and return it to the School of Library and Information Science, 10th and Jordan, Indiana University, Bloomington, IN 47405-1801.